RaymondBrien/zombie-bingo/README.md

 - **Game Answers**

-    - After the user has answered both main questions, the game provides the game answers alongside the user's answers, with an aplocalypse probability based on the current headlines and their respective buzzwords.
+    - After the user has answered both main questions, the game provides the game answers alongside the user's answers, with an apocalypse probability based on the current headlines and their respective buzzwords.
 <!-- ADD SCREENSHOT -->
 ![screenshot](documentation/featurex.png)